How to Dehydrate Pumpkin

 to your raw pumpkin

-if you're going to feed that dehydrated batch
+if you're going to feed the

 Homemade